particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### PHNTRAYNOH deprecation 2024-03-26

+PHNTRAYNOH (Photon without Headers, Tray [x50]) is now deprecated.
+This is the Photon 1, not the Photon 2.

 ### BLE.getProvisioningStatus 2024-03-20

 The BLE.getProvisioningStatus method is now documented.